 Since its inception, the center has expanded its services to include veterans of all eras.
 In 1988, it became known as the Montachusett Veterans Outreach Center (MVOC).
-Cathy Stallings McWilliams remains strongly committed to the center, which is now housed in an expanded facility in downtown Gardner, Massachusetts.
+Cathy Stallings McWilliams remains strongly committed to the center as President of the Board of Directors, which is now housed in an expanded facility in downtown Gardner, Massachusetts.
 MVOC is a private, nonprofit agency organized under the Internal Revenue Code 501 (c) (3).

 Montachusett Veterans Outreach Center is Jesse’s legacy.
 The organization provides support to military veterans and their families in need of services to develop a resilient, self-sufficient lifestyle.
 MVOC endeavors to treat all veterans with honor and respect.
 Like Jesse, their service to our country will never be forgotten.